 San Cristobal De Las Casas Travel Guide

 The colonial village of San Cristobal de las Casas is the jewel in the centre of the cool Chiapas highlands, nestled in a valley and surrounded by forests and hills.
-San Cristobal de las Casas is close to a number of traditional Mayan villages, and the town still retains a palpable indigenous soul, coexisting harmoniously with its colonial charm, that makes it an enchanting place to visit.
+San Cristobal de las Casas is close to a number of traditional Mayan villages, and the town still retains a palpable indigenous soul, coexisting harmoniously with its colonial charm.

 The town was originally established as a Spanish stronghold against the surrounding indigenous communities.
 It's a picturesque place of cobbled lanes and long rambling streets that undulate with the hilly terrain, squat whitewashed houses with red tiled roofs, flower-filled patios, wrought iron balconies, shady plazas, ornate facades and lavish churches.
 The main plaza was the Spanish centre of town and today it is the best place to sit and watch life pass by.
 The cathedral dominates the northern side and its steps are always busy with playful children, arriving and departing worshippers and vendors.
 North of the plaza, the daily market is a fascinating bustle of indigenous life and a trading space for local produce and household goods.

 The streets and plazas are filled with the vibrancy of people from the surrounding villages who give the town its character and dominate its trade.
 The region is known for its colourful handicrafts, traditional markets, fascinating local fiestas, legends and mystical ceremonies that are influenced by the Mayan ancient traditions and way of life.
 Each barrio or neighbourhood of the city has a distinctive identity, rooted in the old custom of trade, with candle making, carpentry or blacksmith shops the predominant feature in each.